stevenapsel/DRL-CollaborationAndCompetition/report.md

 ### Implementation

-The code used for this project is heavily based on the solution in the....
+The code used for this project is heavily based on the solution in the Udacity Deep Reinforcement Learning github repo, specifically the [ddpg-pedal solution](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal).

+The key components are as follows:

 #### model.py:
 <b> REVISE THIS </b>